 Who among us, when grieving, is willing to examine those contours and shadows?
-In his nonfiction debut, And There Was Evening And There Was Morning from WTAW Press (September 2017), poet Mike Smith undertakes the work Mantel describes.
+In his nonfiction debut, And There Was Evening And There Was Morning: Essays on Illness, Loss, and Love, from WTAW Press (September 2017), poet Mike Smith undertakes the work Mantel describes.
 The memoir-in-essays centers on his late wife, Emily Arndt, who at age thirty-six, three weeks after the birth of their second child, was diagnosed with Stage IV breast cancer, and died four months later.

 The memoir opens with the essay, “My Emilys” a reference to both Emily Arndt, and a second Emily.
 Smith is now remarried, and the blended family has relocated to Mississippi where he’s teaching at Delta State University.
-Jennifer’s middle daughter, eleven year old Emily, has been hospitalized for mononucleosis, and an ultrasound has revealed ovarian cancer.
+Jennifer’s middle daughter, eleven-year-old Emily, has been hospitalized for mononucleosis, and an ultrasound has revealed ovarian cancer.
 Smith has said the genesis of the book began with his stepdaughter’s diagnosis, the same day a just-published copy of Arndt’s book unexpectedly arrived in the mail:

-One of the central motifs of my memoir is that my first wife’s book became for me, in the turmoil and trauma of my blended family’s difficult first year, a guidebook and abiding source of solace.
+“One of the central motifs of my memoir is that my first wife’s book became for me, in the turmoil and trauma of my blended family’s difficult first year, a guidebook and abiding source of solace.”

 Smith, who currently directs the Honors Program at Delta State, is a poet and translator whose previous books include the poetry collections Byron and Baghdad and Multiverse (BlazeVox Books), and a translation of the first part of Goethe’s Faust (Shearsman Books 2012).
 And There Was Evening And There Was Morning is his first work of prose—and one of WTAW Press’ first two inaugural books.